Haemoplasmosis in Cats

 Feline haemoplasma infections are usually more common in male, non-pedigree cats with outdoor access and cat bite abscesses.
 Infection with ‘Ca. M. haemominutum’ is usually more prevalent in older cats, presumably because cats have an increasing chance of acquiring chronic subclinical infection over their lifetime.
 Some studies have found an association between haemoplasma and feline immunodeficiency virus (FIV) infection (Gentilini et al., 2009, Macieira et al., 2008), whereas others have not (Willi et al., 2006), and most studies have failed to show an association between haemoplasma infection and feline leukaemia virus (FeLV) infection (Gentilini et al., 2009, Macieira et al., 2008, Willi et al., 2006).
-However, variable results have been seen regarding retroviruses as risk factors for haemoplasma infections.
+However, variable results have been seen regarding retroviruses as risk factors for haemoplasma infections, and more recent studies have suggested significant associations between these infections (Bergmann et al., 2017, Diaz-Reganon et al., 2018).
 Recent epidemiology studies suggest that the host phenotype (e.g. aggressive male phenotype) may drive some of these associations rather than infections being simple risk factors for each other (Carver et al., 2015).

 The prevalence of the feline haemoplasma species varies geographically.
 In general ‘Ca. M. haemominutum’ is most prevalent (0-46.7% of cats in prevalence studies found to be infected), followed by M. haemofelis (0-46.6% of cats) and ‘Ca. M. turicensis’ (0-26.0% of cats) in domestic cats.
 Reported prevalences vary not only due to geographical variation but also because the cats sampled in different studies are very variable, i.e. some test only ill anaemic cats, whereas others sample healthy cats only, and some test stray feral cats whereas others focus on owned cats.

 The clustered geographical distribution of infection in some studies supports the role of an arthropod vector in haemoplasma transmission (Sykes et al., 2007).
 The cat flea has been implicated in feline haemoplasma transmission, but only very transient M. haemofelis infection has been reported via the haematophagous activity of fleas, and clinical and haematological signs of M. haemofelis infection were not induced in the recipient cat (Woods et al., 2005).
 Additionally, a recent study found no evidence of haemoplasma transmission by fleas in an experiment involving the introduction of fleas into groups of cats housed together (Lappin, 2014).
+Mosquitoes were also recently investigated as potential vectors, but no evidence of biological transmission of feline haemoplasmas was found (Reagan et al., 2017).
+Similarly, although feline haemoplasma DNA has been found in ticks collected from cats (Duplan et al., 2018), no concrete evidence for their role in the natural transmission of feline haemoplasmas exists.
 Some observations have suggested that cat fights are involved in transmission.
 Subcutaneous inoculation of ‘Ca. M. turicensis’-containing blood resulted in infection transmission, whereas the same inoculation method using ‘Ca. M. turicensis’-containing saliva, did not (Museux et al., 2009).
 This suggests that haemoplasma transmission by social contact (saliva via mutual grooming etc.) is less likely than transmission by aggressive interaction (blood transmission during a cat bite incident) (Museux et al., 2009).
 However, a recent study (Lappin, 2014) found evidence of horizontal transmission of ‘Ca. M. haemominutum’, but not M. haemofelis, by direct contact between cats in the absence of any apparent significant aggressive interaction and vectors.
 Blood transfusion is another potential route of transmission, and blood donors should be screened for haemoplasma infection (Pennisi et al., 2015).